El Miércoles 22 Junio 2016, Admin Beckspaced escribió:

 is an alias to 3000 local users.

-What kind of "alias"?
+What kind of alias?
 Are you using virtual(5) aliases via

-virtual_alias_maps, and wi
+virtual_alias_maps, and with backend database

 I wanted to confirm the behavior we are experiencing at the moment when